Image Credit: Natalia Deriabina / Shutterstock.com

-- Matrix array sensors which uses one single sweep to acquire a lot of data.
-This incorporates a whole series of 2D frames taken in succession.
-Data analysis then provides a 3-D image.
-The operator can then extract any view or plane of interest.
-This helps to visualize the structures in terms of their morphology, size and relationship with each other.
+- Matrix array sensors, which use one single sweep to acquire a considerable amount of data.
+This incorporates a whole series of 2D frames taken in succession, followed by data analysis that is used to provide a 3D image.
+The operator can then extract any view or plane of interest, which helps to visualize the structures in terms of their morphology, size, and relationship with each other.

-Data can be displayed using either multiplanar format or rendering of images, which is a computerized process filling in the gaps to create a smooth 3D image.
-There is also a tomographic mode which allows the viewing of numerous parallel slices in the transverse plane from the 3D or 4D data set.
+Data can be displayed using either a multiplanar format or rendering of images, which is a computerized process that fills in the gaps to create a smooth 3D image.
+There is also a tomographic mode which allows the viewing of numerous parallel slices in the transverse plane from the 3D or four-dimensional (4D) data set.

-- The use of virtual planes helps in better visualization of fetal heart structures by allowing views not attainable by 2D imaging, possibly adding a 6% chance of detecting defects.
+There are several advantages associated with 3D ultrasound imaging.
+The use of virtual planes, for example, helps to achieve better visualization of fetal heart structures by allowing views that would not otherwise be attainable by 2D imaging, possibly adding a 6% chance of detecting defects.

-3D ultrasound may help to identify structural congenital anomalies of the fetus during the scheduled 18-20 week scan.
+Additional advantages include the ability of 3D ultrasounds to diagnose fetal face defects like cleft lip, as well as fetal skeletal or neural tube defects.
+Taken together, 3D ultrasounds may help to identify structural congenital anomalies of the fetus during the scheduled 18-20 week scan.

-- The machines may use higher-than-usual levels of ultrasound energy with potential side-effects on the fetus.
+- The machines may use higher-than-usual levels of ultrasound energy, which can have potential side effects on the fetus.